Technology has allowed businesses to automate their manual processes and healthcare is the latest addition to the automation bandwagon.

 7. Empowering the Workforce

 For healthcare workers, automation acts as their companion to serve more patients.
 Increased levels of job satisfaction in healthcare workers are not only linked to better patient care, but it is also directly proportional to higher ROI for the healthcare organization.

 Elimination of repetitive work as a result of automating manual processes empowers healthcare professionals to take control of their time and efforts and direct them for more productive endeavors.

-ORLink, a surgical workflow management platform that Arkenea developed and which went on to raise $1 million in venture funding just upon its launch, helped surgeons advance workflow, communication and teamwork in the surgical environment by leveraging technology and empowering the surgeons.
+ORLink, a healthcare application that Arkenea developed, and which went on to raise $1 million in venture funding just upon its launch, helped surgeons advance workflow, communication and teamwork in the surgical environment by leveraging technology and empowering the surgeons.

 What Lies Ahead?

 Automation doesn’t mean that the skilled workforce in the healthcare industry will be replaced by machines and robots.

 Rather it will ensure that they get elevated into higher-functioning roles that make use of the clinical expertise they have been trained for.